ChrisMicro/TekDisplayDriver/README.md

 https://en.wikipedia.org/wiki/Tektronix_4010

 # Why?
-Because there are still many Tektronix emulations around it could be even useful in todays time to have a driver for it
+Because there are still many Tektronix emulations around, it could be useful, even today, to have a driver for it

 # How?

-On wondows you can use teratem.
+On Windows you can use Teraterm.
-In teraterm you can enable the TEk-emulation: setup->terminal->auto switch [VT<->TEK]
+In Teraterm, you can enable the TEk-emulation: setup->terminal->auto switch [VT<->TEK]

 ## userful links